I’m sure you’ve heard tons about getting out of your comfort zone.

 - feel less aches and pains

-My final example, you want to do high fashion model photo shoots.
+My final example, you want to improve your health and become fit.

-It’s always been a dream of yours.
-But, you procrastinate and make excuses why you can’t.
+The dream is real.
+You really want it.
+But, you procrastinate and make excuses as to why you can’t.
 A few excuses you use are…

 - You don’t have time.